-- You have excess skin hanging from your lower jaw line (jowls)
+- Excess skin at your lower jawline (jowls)

 A face-lift isn't a treatment for superficial wrinkles, sun damage, creases around the nose and upper lip, or irregularities in skin color.

-Hair loss.
+- Hair loss.
 You might experience temporary or permanent hair loss near the incision sites.
-Areas affected by temporary hair loss will begin to recover in about three months.
+Permanent hair loss can be addressed with surgery to transplant skin with hair follicles.

 How you prepare

 Initially, you'll talk to a plastic surgeon about a face-lift.
-During your first visit, your plastic surgeon will likely:
+The visit will likely include:

 - Wash your face and hair.
-You'll likely need to bathe and wash your hair the night before and the morning of your face-lift.
+You'll likely be asked to wash your hair and face with a germicidal soap the morning of the surgery.

 - Arrange for help during recovery.
-If your face-lift is done as an outpatient procedure, make plans for someone to drive you home after surgery and stay with you for at least one to two days.
+If your face-lift is done as an outpatient procedure, make plans for someone to drive you home after surgery and stay with you the first night after surgery.

 What you can expect